youssefHosni/Data-Science-Interview-Questions-Answers/SQL & DB Interview Questions & Answers for Data Scientists.md

 𝟯. 𝗪𝗵𝗲𝗻 𝘂𝘀𝗶𝗻𝗴 𝗼𝘂𝘁𝗲𝗿 𝗷𝗼𝗶𝗻𝘀: If the query requires an outer join, a 𝗥𝗜𝗚𝗛𝗧 𝗝𝗢𝗜𝗡 may be used to return all the rows from the right table, including those with no matching rows in the left table.
 It's important to note that while a 𝗥𝗜𝗚𝗛𝗧 𝗝𝗢𝗜𝗡 can provide additional functionality in certain cases, it may also make the query more complex and difficult to read.
 In most cases, a 𝗟𝗘𝗙𝗧 𝗝𝗢𝗜𝗡 is the preferred method for joining tables in MySQL.

+### Q12: Why Rank skips sequence? ###

+Answers:
+In MySQL, the rank function may skip a sequence of numbers when using the `DENSE_RANK()` function or the `RANK()` function, depending on the data and the query.
+The `DENSE_RANK()` function assigns a unique rank to each distinct value in a result set, whereas the `RANK()` function assigns the same rank to the duplicate values.

+Here are some of the reasons why the rank function may skip a sequence in MySQL:

+1. 𝗧𝗵𝗲 `𝗗𝗘𝗡𝗦𝗘_𝗥𝗔𝗡𝗞()` function skips ranks when there are ties.
+For example, if there are two rows with the same values in the ranking column, both will be assigned the same rank, and the next rank will be incremented by 1.

+2. 𝗧𝗵𝗲 `𝗥𝗔𝗡𝗞()` function skips ranks when there are gaps between the duplicate values.
+For example, if there are three rows with the same values in the ranking column, and then the next row has a higher value, the `RANK()` function will skip over the fourth rank.

+3. The query may have filtering or grouping clauses that affect the ranking.
+For example, if a query filters out some rows or groups them by a different column, the ranking may not be sequential.

+It's important to note that the ranking function in MySQL behaves differently from the ranking function in other databases, so the same query may produce different results in different database systems.